-Many people are aware, to some degree, of the work of Maria Montessori or, to a lesser degree, Rudolf Steiner, founder of the Walden school.
+Many people are aware, to some degree, of the work of Maria Montessori or, to a lesser degree, Rudolf Steiner, founder of Waldorf schools.
 There are many more examples of course, and Canada is home to more than you might imagine: people who thought that education could be better and decided to do something about it.

 Her life in Canada began the moment she disembarked at Pier 21 in 1948, a refugee with a trunk full of books and little else.
 She worked as a domestic in Montreal, later becoming a nurse’s aid in the pediatric wards of General Hospital in Ottawa.
 "I connected with the children and found some success,” she said.
 “There were children who were bright but suffering.
 They had no joie de vivre.
 Something had to be done."